Sea Purslane / Spring / Summer / Edible

 Leaves: The leaves provide a succulent crunch of delightful mineral packed saltiness, use in salads, and raw on top of foods

-Flowers and Seeds: The flowers and seeds give an even more exciting pop of flavor, use them to adorn and garnish foods or make them in to a pesto.
+Flowers and Seeds: The flowers and seeds give an even more exciting pop of flavour, use them to adorn and garnish foods or make them in to a pesto.

 It’s best to collect this plant on your hands and knees with a pair of scissors, ideally look for the growth that hasn’t yet developed tough woody stems as it will be easier to cook with later.
 Make sure you keep one eye on the tide.